luccalino/NetCDFData/README.md

 ### 3. Sunshine Data Processing

 Opens a NetCDF file containing monthly sunshine data (SnormM6190) for Switzerland.
-Extracts: Coordinates (lon, lat), Time variable, Sunshine variable (tmp_array), Metadata (units, attributes, fill values)
+Extracts: Coordinates (lon, lat), Time variable, Sunshine variable (tmp_array), Metadata (units, attributes, fill values).

 Converts fill values to NA to handle missing data.
 Extracts a single month slice (e.g., August) and visualizes it using image() and levelplot.
 Converts the raster array into a long-format data frame for all months.